SoftingIndustrial/datafeed-edge-connector/Licenses/README.md

 # Licenses

-The **dataFEED edgeConnector** modules use a floating license mechanism with datapoints based licensing.
+The **dataFEED edgeConnector** application uses a floating license mechanism communicating with a stand alone licensing server application used to serve licenses to one or more application instances.
+Licenses checked out (borrowed) from the licensing server are transformed by the application into licensing slot counts.
+The default behavior uses one slot count for accessing a node in the information model, referred from hereon as a datapoint.
 A working floating license server is required to have the **dataFEED edgeConnector**  module successfully licensed.
-Every read, write and subscribe operation on a node uses up a datapoint license.
-When the operation is finished the application frees up the datapoint license.
+Every read, write and subscribe service operations on a single node uses up a datapoint license.
+When all service operations are finished the application frees up the datapoint license in up to 25 seconds.
 The application checks out packages of 100 datapoint licenses from the license server.
-When it uses up a package it tries to check out another package of 100 datapoints from the license server.
+The application uses a dynamic licensing approach, therefore when it uses up a package it tries to check out another package of 100 datapoints from the license server.
-The application can reserve at startup a number of datapoint licenses from the license server.
-These are held by the application while it's running.
-If more datapoint licenses are needed than the reserved datapoints the application will check out more datapoint license packages from the license server.
+Preallocation of datapoint licenses from the licensing server is possible at startup.
+The availability of the preallocated licenses is guaranteed while the application state is in running mode, this means that the preallocated licenses will not be checked in to the licensing server.
+The dynamic behavior will still work.
 The **dataFEED edgeConnector** modules' scope of delivery includes a time-limited and functionally limited demo mode.
-The demo mode is started immediately once the module has been started without a valid license.
-It comes with 100 datapoints which can be used for up to72 hours.
-After 72 hours the the **dataFEED edgeConnector** module stops working.
+The demo mode comes with 100 datapoints which can be used for up to 72 hours.
+After 72 hours the **dataFEED edgeConnector** runtime will be stopped.
-To remove the time and datapoints limitation of the demo mode the **dataFEED edgeConnector** module must be licensed.
+To remove the time and datapoints limitation of the demo mode for the **dataFEED edgeConnector**, a valid license needs to be acquired, activated and installed in a licensing server.

 ## Softing License